 Why place-based education?

 There are numerous benefits to designing an educational experience for students that is grounded in a place-based educational design.
-A few are highlighted below.
+A few are highlighted below to support each of the key benefits of designing an educational experience for students grounded through the lens of place.

 PBE deepens learning.